Brauer and partition diagram models for phylogenetic trees and forests: Background on phylogenetic trees, matchings, and semigroups

 \section{Background on phylogenetic trees, matchings, and semigroups}

-For a set $X$ of cardinality $n>1$, a rooted (binary) phylogenetic $X$-tree $T$ is a graph with $n$ labelled, valence 1 leaf vertices labelled by $X$, together with $n\!-\!2$ unlabelled, valence three, internal vertices, and an additional unlabelled valence 2 root vertex.
+For a set $X$ of cardinality $n\ge 2$, a rooted (binary) phylogenetic $X$-tree $T$ is a graph with $n$ labelled, valence 1 leaf vertices labelled by $X$, together with $n\!-\!2$ unlabelled, valence three, internal vertices, and an additional unlabelled valence 2 root vertex.
+Note that we do not consider the root to be an internal vertex.
 We will usually assume without loss of generality that $X={[}n{]} = \{1,2,\cdots, n\}$.
-If $v$ is a vertex of $T$ we write $c(v)$ for the set of children of $v$: vertices that are the targets of edges whose source is $v$.
+If $v$ is a vertex of $T$ we write $c(v)$ for the set of children of $v$: vertices that are the targets of edges whose source is $v$, and we say $v$ is the \emph{parent} of the vertices in $c(v)$.
 The cardinality of the set $\RP_n^{bin}$ of such leaf-labelled binary trees is $|\RP_n^{bin}|=(2n\!-\!3)!!$.
 This and other tree-related counting problems are well studied~\cite{MR292690,10.2307/2412810,erdos1989applications}, (see also \cite{read_1968,stanley1986enumerative,felsenstein2004inferring}).

-In the latter part of this paper we will be working with trees that are not neceesarily binary.
-These satisfy the same properties as the binary $X$-trees except that the internal vertices are not necessarily of valence 3: instead they have in-degree 1 and out-degree at least 2.
-The set of all rooted phylogenetics $X$-trees is denoted $\RP_n$.
+In the latter part of this paper we will be working with trees that are not necessarily binary.
+These satisfy the same properties as the binary $X$-trees, except that the internal vertices are not necessarily of valence 3 (for which we use the term non-binary trees\footnote{Note that the standard term ``non-binary trees'' includes the set of binary trees.}): instead they have in-degree 1, and out-degree \emph{at least} 2.
+The set of all rooted phylogenetic $X$-trees is denoted $\RP_n$.

+In some contexts we also permit $|X|=1$, in which case the `trivial' tree is an isolated leaf labelled by the element of $X$, and which is also the root.
+Note, the trivial tree is not an element of $\RP_n$ or $\RP_n^{bin}$, which are restricted to trees on $n\ge 2$ leaves.

+An $X$-\emph{forest} is a set of trees whose leaf sets partition $X$.
+The \emph{components} of a forest are the individual trees that make it up.
+The \emph{trivial} forest on $X$ is the one in which all component trees are trivial; that is, a set of isolated leaves labeled by the elements of $X$.

-A perfect matching on a set is a partition of the set into pairs, and the number of perfect matchings on $n$ elements is $(n\!-\!1)!!$\,.
+A perfect matching on a set is a partition of the set into pairs, and the number of perfect matchings on $n$ elements ($n$ even) is $(n\!-\!1)!!$\,.
 This gives rise to a natural correspondence between rooted phylogenetic trees, and perfect matchings, on $2(n\!-\!1)$ elements (in this case, the leaf set $[n]$\,, augmented by an additional $(n\!-\!2)$ elements, $[n\!+\!1, 2n\!-\!2] = \{n\!+\!1, n\!+\!2,\cdots, 2n\!-\!3,2n\!-\!2\}$\,).
-This correspondence was formalized as a bijective map by Diaconis and Holmes \cite{diaconis1998matchings}, and is described as follows.
+This correspondence was formalized as a bijective map by Diaconis and Holmes \cite{diaconis1998matchings}, crystallizing that in Erd\H{o}s and Sz\'ekely~\cite{erdos1989applications}, and is described as follows.

 Associating the leaves of $T$ with the first $n$ nodes of the perfect matching, the initial set of pairings amongst all elements $[2n-2]=\{1,2,\cdots,2n-2\}$\, is simply generated from the cherries of the tree (leaves which share an immediate common ancestor), which are at most \smash{$\lfloor \textstyle{\frac 12}n\rfloor$} in number.
 The next unmatched node, $n+1$\,, is assigned to the internal tree vertex, both of whose child vertices are already labelled, one of which has the numerically lowest label.
 The next lowest available node label for any unmatched internal tree vertex or vertices is in turn assigned, amongst those with the already-labelled child vertices, to the one containing the numerically lowest child.
 The process repeats until the node $2n\!-\!2$\,, corresponding to the last unlabelled internal tree vertex\,, is finally identified with its partner.
 An example, with a chord diagram representation (see below) of the node matchings, used in~\cite{diaconis1998matchings}, is given in Figure~\ref{fig:Circle6leafEx}.
 This algorithm is formalised in pseudocode in Algorithm~\ref{alg:DH}.